What are student loans?

 What types of student loans are available?

-There are two types of loans available, Online Loans for students and Parent Loans for Undergraduate Students (PLUS) for parents.
+There are two types of federal loans available, Direct Loans for students and Parent Loans for Undergraduate Students (PLUS) for parents.
 Private loans may also be available.
 Students must seek out a private loan through the lender of their choice and Lake Land may or may not certify the loan depending on eligibility requirements.

-How do I qualify for a Stafford Loan?
+How do I qualify for a Federal Direct Loan?

-You must complete the Free Application for Federal Student Aid (FAFSA) in order to be considered for a Stafford loan.
-There are two types of Stafford Loans: subsidized and unsubsidized.
+You must complete the Free Application for Federal Student Aid (FAFSA) in order to be considered for a Direct loan.
+There are two types of Direct Loans: subsidized and unsubsidized.

-To be considered for a Stafford Loan you must meet the following eligibility requirements:
+To be considered for a Direct Loan you must meet the following eligibility requirements:

-How much can I borrow under the Stafford Loan Program?
+How much can I borrow under the Direct Loan Program?

 Additional unsubsidized loan funds may be available for students with remaining unmet cost of attendance.
 Students are required to meet with a financial aid advisor for loan counseling and to discuss available non-loan options.